 You might want to try Tutum which, at least while it’s still in Beta, is also available for free.
 Tutum appears to excel at providing simple and efficient access options for your container management, offering a full-featured browser-based GUI.

-Amazon Web Services provides a brilliant way to getting things done easily without much head-banging.
+Amazon Web Services provides a brilliant way of getting things done easily without much head-banging.
 Have a look at their recently launched AWS ECS container service (part of the EC2 environment).
 Rather than create a new deployment system specifically for Docker, Amazon uses the existing EC2 infrastructure to deploy and manage containers.
 Docker-ized apps can be launched and managed in clusters of EC2 instances that span multiple Availability Zones, and different instance types can be mixed for operational efficiency, incurring no charges (beyond normal usage costs).
 This addresses multi-container, multi-host clustering needs, answering customer requirements for high-performance and scale as they move their Dockerized distributed applications into production.

 Amazon’s AWS Elastic Beanstalk provides a pre-built infrastructure that automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.
 You can manage your web application in an environment that supports the entire range of services that are integrated with AWS Elastic Beanstalk.